Connect to share and comment

 Appearance-wise, the 26-year-old embodies the hi-so: milky skin, twinkling jewelry, an auburn dye job and an educated Thai’s command of English.
 But she rejects the label.
 “The hi-so are pretty people, buying lots of stuff, never thinking of the price,” Udaiwan said.
 “My family is just not rich enough.”

-Above: scenes around the Central World Mall in downtown Bangkok, Thailand on Dec.
-9, 2012.
-Below: scenes from the slum of Klong Toei in Bangkok, Thailand on Dec.
-10, 2012.
+Above: Scenes around the Central World Mall in downtown Bangkok, Thailand.
+Below: Scenes from the slum of Klong Toei in Bangkok, Thailand.

 Though the size of Thailand’s wealth gap mirrors that of the US, its poverty is far more raw.
 The brackets measuring both high and low income in Thailand are significantly lower than the brackets of high and low income, for example, in Connecticut.